franklandorian/cs480Haymore/PA3/README.md

 d: causes the cube to revolve clockwise.

+w: causes the cube to increase in size.

+s: causes the cube to decrease in size.

+r: resets the cube to default settings.

+↑: increases rotation speed.

+↓: decreases rotation speed.

+←: decreases revolution speed.

+→: increases revolution speed.

 spacebar: causes all motion to stop.

+Shift + any previous input modifies the moon in the same way.

 left click: toggles rotation direction.

 right click: toggles revolution direction.

-Shift + any previous input modifies the moon in the same way.

-TODO: MAKE THE SPACEBAR AND CLICKING WORK FOR THE MOON
+### Extra Credit

+I have included scaling and resizing for the moon as well as for the planet.
+I have also included increasing/reducing the rotation and revolution speeds.